 There are ways to deal with eating, digestion or weight loss problems when you have cancer.
 Medicines, soft diets, adding calories to your diet or tube feeding are some of the ways to manage diet problems.

-How to add calories to your diet to help you put on weight and increase your protein intake for growth and repair.
+You can add calories to your diet to help you put on weight and increase your protein intake for growth and repair.

-Find tips on how to deal with diet problems such as taste changes, loss of appetite, diarrhoea, constipation and sickness (nausea).
+There are ways to deal with diet problems such as taste changes, loss of appetite, diarrhoea, constipation and sickness (nausea).